platformsh/platformsh-ruby-helper/README.md

 You could now use `@config["relationships"]["database"][0]` to get the configuration hash of the database relationship.

+The Gem can also export in the environment URLs that can be picked up by libraries for their configuration.

+    PlatformSH::export_services_urls

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.